oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   - An alternate format extending the JWS JSON Serialization, also allowing for transport of the Issuer-signed JWT and disclosure data

-* SD-JWT-KB: A composite structure that is presented to the verifier that consists of the following:
+2. SD-JWT-KB is a composite structure that is presented to the verifier that consists of the following:
   - A facility for associating a JWT to a key pair
   - A format for a Key Binding JWT that proves possession of the private key of the associated key pair
   - A format extending the SD-JWT format for the combind transport fo the SD-JWT and the proof of possession

-The payload of an SD-JWT can contain a combination of selectively disclosable claims as well as claims that are always disclosed.
-For selectively disclosable claims that are object properties, both the key and value are always blinded.

 ## Conventions and Terminology